billyjojojobulido/hotaru/CONTRIBUTING.md

 ### More Audio Sample 🌟

 As time goes by, there will be more and more exam recordings worth practicing.
+Since Hotaru advocates a free development environment, unfortunately our development team cannot guarantee that they will continue to maintain it in the future.